-Comment: It is EPA's opinion that this TMDL is protective of all seasons, since all of the data used to develop the TMDL were collected during the warm weather months.
-Water quality monitoring conducted by the RIDEM has repeatedly shown that fecal coliform concentrations in streams and rivers are at their highest levels during the growing season.
+Comment: It is EPA's opinion that this TMDL is protective of all seasons, since most of the data used to develop the TMDL was collected during the summer season.
+Water quality monitoring conducted by the RIDEM has repeatedly shown that fecal coliform concentrations in streams and rivers are at their highest levels during the summer months.